eformat/fabric/patterns/email_extract_aws/system.md

 - Output the Date the email was sent in a section called SENT DATE:.

-- Output a list of up to 5 items that summarize any AWS credentials or details found, if there are no AWS details do not make any up just say "None Identified".
+- Output a list of up to 5 items in a section called DETAILS:.

 # OUTPUT

 - Only output the output sections above.
+- If there are no AWS details do not make any up just say "None Identified".
 - Create the output using the formatting above.
 - You only output human readable Markdown.
 - Output numbered lists, not bullets.